 Robert M. Wachter, MD, Editor, AHRQ WebM&M/PSNet

-Robert M. Wachter, MD is Professor and Associate Chair of the Department of Medicine at the University of California, San Francisco, where he directs the 60-physician Division of Hospital Medicine.
+Robert M. Wachter is Professor and Associate Chair of the Department of Medicine at the University of California, San Francisco, where he directs the 60-physician Division of Hospital Medicine.
 Author of 250 articles and 6 books, he coined the term “hospitalist” in 1996 and is generally considered the “father” of the hospitalist field, the fastest growing specialty in the history of modern medicine.
-He is past president of the Society of Hospital Medicine, and is currently the chair of the American Board of Internal Medicine.
+He is past president of the Society of Hospital Medicine (1999-2000) and past chair of the American Board of Internal Medicine (2012-2013).

 In the safety and quality arenas, he edits the US government’s two leading websites on safety (they receive about one million yearly visits) and has written two bestselling books on the subject, including Understanding Patient Safety

 , whose 2nd edition was published in 2012.
 In 2004, he received the John M. Eisenberg Award, the nation’s top honor in patient safety.
-For the past five years, Modern Healthcare
+For the past six years, Modern Healthcare

-magazine has named him one of the 50 most influential physician-executives in the U.S. (#14 in 2012).
+magazine has named him one of the 50 most influential physician-executives in the US, the only academic physician to receive this recognition.
 He has served on the healthcare advisory boards of several companies, including Google.
 His blog, www.wachtersworld.org